bshamloufard/nova/README.md

 A medical transcription app that gets the hard parts right.

 When doctors record patient visits the audio quality isnt always perfect.
 Words get mumbled and background noise happens.
-Most transcription tools just guess and move on.
-Nova does something different.
+Multi model "counseling" and context before and after is the solution.

 ![Nova Interface](WebView.png)